ChilimanTube/ChilimanTube/README.md

-- 👋 Hi, I’m @ChilimanTube
+- 👋 Hi, I’m @ChilimanTube, IT Student based in Prague
-- 👀 I’m interested in programming, gaming and robotics.
+- 👀 I’m interested in programming, gaming and robotics and sports, but nobody cares about that here 😂.
-- 🌱 I’m currently learning Java, C#, HTML, CSS, JavaScript, React.js and Python.
+- 🌱 I’m currently learning Java, C#, HTML, CSS, JavaScript, React.js, Next.js and a bit of Python.